JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # Next I can import "train_test_split" and get train and test set I also now scale my images "X_train / 255 and X_test / 255"
 # I check the shape and its all right, now I gonna show thre images, then I use my model to get predictions on this images and get label of prediction
 # Now I get url of pretrained model, set one layer and put shape of it, "trainable = False" means that it will be not trained
-# I gonna create new model which will include "pretrained model" and output layer with number of flower classes I get summary to look at my model`s structure
+# I gonna create new model which will include "pretrained model" and output layer with number of flower classes
+# I get summary to look at my model`s structure, it looks that my pretrained model was trained on 2,257,984, when my data include only 6,405
 # Then I compile my model with "optimizer as adam, loss as SparseCategoricalCrossentropy and metrics as accuracy" then I set number of epochs at five
 # With only five epoch I get accuracy more than (0.9), this is the power of transfer learning
 # After evaluating my model i get (0.88) accuracy, this is very good because i don't need so much computing power to get good accuracy